How do I make my ex-partner pay child maintenance?

 What does child maintenance cover in the UK?

 Child maintenance is a payment made by the parent who is not the primary carer to the child’s primary carer.
-Child maintenance payments are designed to help cover your child’s day-to-day living costs, including food, clothing, housing, and other necessities.
-In the UK, parents are legally required to contribute towards the day-to-day living costs of their children until they are at least age 16, or up to age 20 if they are in full-time education.
-Many parents are able to come to an agreement between themselves on how much this payment should be, known as a family based arrangement.
-However, it is important to note that this type of agreement is not legally binding.
-If you are unable to reach an agreement, or your ex-partner refuses to pay, then you should contact an experienced child maintenance solicitor, such as Graysons’ team of solicitors in Sheffield, Chesterfield and Hathersage.
-They will be able to advise whether it is best to try to reach a family based arrangement, make an application to the courts, or apply to the Child Maintenance Service.
+These payments are intended to cover the child’s daily living costs, such as food, clothing, housing, and other necessities.
+In the UK, parents are legally required to contribute to the daily living costs of their children until they are at least 16 years old, or up to the age of 20 if they are in full-time education.
+While many parents are able to come to an agreement on the amount of the payment, known as a family-based arrangement, it is important to note that this type of agreement is not legally binding.

 What should I do if my ex-partner refuses to pay child maintenance?

-If your ex-partner refuses to pay child maintenance, then you should contact a child maintenance solicitor.
-An experienced child maintenance lawyer, such as Graysons’ team of solicitors in Sheffield, Chesterfield and Hathersage will discuss your circumstances and your best course of action.
-Often the first step is for a child maintenance solicitor to contact your ex-partner to try and find a resolution through a process of mediation.
-An alternative is to take your ex-partner to court.
-This is often a preferred route to going through the Child Maintenance Service, especially if your ex-partner has a high income and if you have additional expenses that the Child Maintenance Service does not take into account, such as private school fees, or if your ex-partner lives outside the UK.
+If your ex-partner refuses to pay child maintenance, it is advisable to seek help from a child maintenance solicitor.
+An experienced child maintenance lawyercan discuss your situation with you and suggest the best course of action.
+Usually, the first step is for the solicitor to contact your ex-partner and attempt to reach a resolution through mediation.
+If this doesn’t work, you can take your ex-partner to court.
+This is often a better option than going through the Child Maintenance Service, particularly if your ex-partner has a high income or if you have additional expenses that the Child Maintenance Service doesn’t consider, such as private school fees or if your ex-partner lives outside the UK.

 How is child maintenance calculated?